Schools, Faculties, and Divisions of the University [University Bylaws, Section 73]

 Deans

-The dean of each school [see University Bylaws, Sections 74(a) and (b)] is appointed by the Board of Trustees on the recommendation of the President and Chancellor and serves as the administrative head of his or her respective faculty.
-The dean is “responsible for carrying out the policies of the University” and for executing “such rules as his or her faculty may from time to time adopt.”
-The dean presides at faculty meetings, supervises the work of his or her faculty, and makes recommendations to the President and Chancellor for the appointment, promotion, tenure as appropriate, dismissal, and retirement of his or her faculty and administration in the school.
+The dean of each school, see University Bylaws, Sections 74(a), (b), and (d), is appointed by the Board of Trustees on the recommendation of the President and Chancellor and serves as the administrative head of their respective faculty.
+In the case of the Robert I. Grossman School of Medicine, the dean shall be appointed by the Board of Trustees on the recommendation of the Chair of the Board and the Chair of NYU Langone Health System, and in the case of the Long Island School of Medicine, the dean shall be appointed by the Board of Trustees on the recommendation of the Executive Vice President for NYU Langone Health.
+The dean is “responsible for carrying out the policies of the University” and for executing “such rules as their faculty may from time to time adopt.”
+The dean presides at faculty meetings, supervises the work of their faculty, and makes recommendations to the President and Chancellor and Provost, or in the case of the Long Island School of Medicine, the Executive Vice President for NYU Langone Health, for the appointment, promotion, tenure as appropriate, dismissal, and retirement of their faculty and administration in the faculty.
 The dean is responsible for the preparation and submission of the budget for the school and for its implementation when approved.
 Offices such as that of Executive Dean or Dean of the Faculty of Arts and Science have from time to time been created to supervise or coordinate the activities of two or more schools or of their faculty members.

 (a) Educational Conduct and Functions.
 The educational conduct of each of the several colleges and schools, within the limits prescribed by these bylaws or by the Board, is committed to the faculty of each of the colleges and schools, and to such officers of the colleges and schools as the Board may appoint.
 The educational functions of the libraries of the University, as defined and structured by the President and Chancellor, are similarly committed to the faculty and officers of the Division of the Libraries.